influxdata/docs-v2/content/chronograf/v1.9/guides/advanced-kapacitor.md

 ### Manage Kapacitor Flux tasks
 **Kapacitor 1.6+** supports Flux tasks.
-Chronograf lets you view and manage Flux tasks on the **Flux Tasks** page.
+Chronograf lets you view and manage Flux tasks for a selected Kapacitor subscription using the **Flux Tasks** page.

-To manage Kapacitor Flux tasks in Chronograf, click **{{< icon "alert" "v2">}} Alerting** in the left navigation bar.
+To manage Kapacitor Flux tasks in Chronograf, click **{{< icon "alert" "v2">}} Alerting** in the left navigation bar and select the **Flux Tasks** option.
-On this page, you can:

 Do one or more of the following:

-- View Kapacitor Flux tasks.
+  - View and filter Kapacitor Flux tasks by name.
   - View Kapacitor Flux task activity.
   - Enable and disable Kapacitor Flux tasks.
   - Delete Kapacitor Flux tasks.

 For more information on Flux tasks and Kapacitor see [Use Flux tasks with Kapacitor](/{{< latest "kapacitor" >}}/working/flux/).